Apollo

 Is free camping allowed?

-There are plenty of campervan parks around Perth.
-Some popular choices include Perth Central Caravan Park, Advent Park, and Riverview Tourist Park (near Margaret River).
+There are plenty of RV parks around Perth.
+Some popular choices include Perth Central Caravan Park and Advent Park.

 Are one-way campervan rentals available?

-Western Australia is Australia’s largest state, and many travelers decide to pick up and return their motorhome in Perth to explore the area’s attractions: Margaret River, Albany and Esperance to the south, and the Pinnacles Desert and Coral Bay to the north.
+Western Australia is Australia’s largest state, and many travellers decide to pick up and return their motorhome in Perth to explore attractions in the area: Margaret River, Albany and Esperance to the south, and the Pinnacles Desert and Coral Bay to the north.

-However, one-way road trips are also popular for a motorhome vacation, with the most commonly chosen routes being:
+However, one-way road trips are also popular for an RV vacation, with the most commonly chosen routes being:

 Can I pick up or drop off my RV on a public holiday?